open-webrtc-toolkit/owt-client-javascript/src/samples/conference/README.md

 ## QUIC

-`public\scripts\index.js` was modified to create QUIC connections between client and server.
-After navigating to https://hostname:3004/?publish=false, the page automatically creates a QuicStream for publishing.
-It also listens to `stream-added` message and creates new QuicStreams for subscribing.
-It doesn't subscribe streams published before joining. `window.bidirectionalStream` is the last QuicStream it created.
-You may write or read data in console by accessing `window.bidirectionalStream`.
-Please try to modify index.js if you want to try other QUIC features.
+`public\scripts\quic.js` was added to create QUIC connections between client and server.
+After navigating to https://hostname:3004/quic.html?publish=false, the page automatically creates a `SendStream` for publishing.
+It also listens to `stream-added` message and creates new `ReceiveStream` for subscribing.
+It doesn't subscribe streams published before joining.
+Please try to modify `quic.js` if you want to try other QUIC features.